Revolutionizing Future Connectivity: A Contemporary Survey on AI-empowered Satellite-based Non-Terrestrial Networks in 6G: Background on NTN

-\item \textbf{Non-Geostationary Earth Orbit (NGEO or NGSO) Satellites:} As the name suggests, these satellites orbit around the Earth at a period lower than 24 hours, so they always change their positions with respect to a ground observer.
-Due to a lower angular velocity for smaller periods compared to GEO satellites, these satellites are deployed at a lower height (ranges from 200 to 2000 km for Low Earth Orbit (LEO) and 2000 to 25000 km for Medium Earth Orbit (MEO) satellites).
-Consequently, these satellites have a smaller beam footprint (diameter ranges from 5 to 500 km) with a much smaller propagation delay \cite{3gpp1} compared to GEO satellites. \end{itemize}
+\item \textbf{Non-Geostationary Earth Orbit (NGEO or NGSO) Satellites:} As the name suggests, these satellites orbit around the Earth at a period lower than 24 hours, so they are not stationary with respect to a ground observer.
+As the orbital period is smaller, their angular velocity is also higher but the altitude is lower compared to GEO satellites.
+Depending on the heights, they can be divided into two categories: Low Earth Orbit (LEO) and Medium Earth Orbit (MEO) satellites.
+Typically they are deployed at a height ranging from 200 to 2000 km for LEO and 2000 to 25000 km for MEO satellites.
+The horizon time is much smaller for NGEO satellites due to smaller orbital periods, for example, the LEO satellites deployed at a height of around 500-600 km with an orbital period of 1.5-2 hours can have a horizon time of 5-10 minutes depending on channel conditions.
+Due to smaller heights, these satellites have a smaller beam footprint (diameter ranges from 5 to 500 km) with a much smaller propagation delay (typically around 20 ms for LEO satellites and 94 ms for MEO satellites)\cite{3gpp1} compared to GEO satellites.
+With their proximity to Earth and lower cost of launch and maintenance, these satellites, especially the LEO satellites, have gained significant attention in recent years.
+Their reduced propagation delay and path loss make them an attractive choice for facilitating high-speed data transfer and real-time communication, so as to transform the future 6G connectivity. \end{itemize}